tisztamo/ChainForth.jl/README.md

 The scripts communicate with an embedded interface provided by the server, and run their logic on the received data instead of just forwarding it to the client.

-This separation allows the server to provide a lower-level API, thus instead of defining a high-level, rigid API endpoint structure, it exports small building blocks that the client can use to build its own (query) language.
+This separation allows the server to provide a lower-level API.
+Instead of defining a rigid API endpoint structure, it exports small building blocks that the client can use to build its own (query) language.

-At the extreme, the server can minimize its interface down to a random access storage, leaving questions like memory allocation, file system, redundancy, etc. to the script.
-Memory-mapped devices connect the script to external resources, business data and server internals.
-A virtual machine.

-The ChainForth language is the assembly of this VM.
-It is so succint that a great runtime with Python-like runtime dynamism and an sql engine can be written in 8 KiloBytes, leaving room for user code and still fit the whole transaction into an UDP packet.

-ChainForth.jl aims to be a ChainForth system that runs those embedded runtimes with surprising speed.

 ## Why not just simply program the API in Julia?